 - 1. Any conviction, incarceration or parole, and upon completion of such, within the past ten (10) years for illegal drug use, manufacture or distribution of a controlled illegal substance which would pose a direct threat to the health, safety, and well-being of the property, staff, and/or residents is grounds for denial. - 2.
-Any conviction, incarceration or parole, and upon completion of such, within the past Ten

-- (10) years for any crime of violence, fraud, theft, or other crime which establishes that the applicant's tendency might constitute a direct threat to the health or safety of other individuals or result in the substantial physical damage to the property of others is grounds for denial. - 3.
+Any conviction, incarceration or parole, and upon completion of such, within the past ten (10) years for any crime of violence, fraud, theft, or other crime which establishes that the applicant's tendency might constitute a direct threat to the health or safety of other individuals or result in the substantial physical damage to the property of others is grounds for denial. - 3.
 Any conviction for any activity concerning sexual abuse or assault is grounds for denial.
 This includes, but is not limited to, any member of the household who is subject to a registration requirement under a nationwide sex offender registration program.
 (Please refer to Screening for Sex Offender Registration) - 4.
 Any other felony conviction, incarceration or parole, and upon completion of such, within the past seven (7) years can be grounds for denial, and will be determined on a case-by-case basis based upon the severity of the crime and the impact it could have to the health, safety, and well-being of the property, staff, and/or residents. - 5.
 Any household member who is currently engaging in illegal drug use is grounds for denial.
 This can included a pattern of illegal drug use that may interfere with the health, safety, or right to peaceful enjoyment of the premises by other tenants. - 6.
+Any household member who has a pattern of criminal activity that may interfere with the health, safety, or right to peaceful enjoyment of the premises by other tenants is grounds for denial. - 7.
 Any household member who has a pattern of alcohol abuse that may interfere with the health, safety, or right to peaceful enjoyment of the premises by other tenants is grounds for denial.